 The basic suggestion here is that players can improve their game by working on their physical health.
 Reinforce your body with ‘muscular armour’ through weights training, quicken your feet with interval and sprint work, and nourish your body at the right times with clean and efficient fuel.

 We’ve all said it before, “I wish I knew then, what I knew now!”
 If you think you’ve fallen into the trap of constant hitting, developing an injury and neglecting your health, speak to Tom from The Physicaltherapy Centre.
-As both a chiropractor and tennis addict, he is always eager to help aspiring players with their injuries and training regimes.
+As both a chiropractor and ex-semiprofessional tennis player, he is always eager to help aspiring players with their injuries and training regimes.
+You might also like to read his advice on how to score your first ATP point.

-The Physicaltherapy Centre offers a Tennis Injury & Performance Assessment.
-If you’d like to take advantage of this offer call 02 9922 6116 or email email@example.com .
-Health Fund rebates are available on site.
+The Physicaltherapy Centre offers treatment for tennis players, specifically, a Tennis Injury & Performance Assessment.
+If you’d like to take advantage of this offer call 02 9922 6116 or email firstname.lastname@example.org .
+Health fund rebates are available on site.

 A picture of me trying to save face in my somewhat convincing loss in the first round of qualifying at the 2012 Burundi (Africa) F1 Futures Tournament:) Oh how I love this game!!!